New to Us?

 The Gelardin New Media Center is Georgetown University’s main resource for turning ideas and research into multimedia projects.
 An experienced staff is available to help connect you with the knowledge and tools that you need.
 All equipment and media resources are free to use for Georgetown students, staff, and faculty.
 The GNMC also offers facilities for post-production and other digital media endeavors.

 - Multimedia production and editing facilities.
-See our table of What you can do in Gelardin.

 - Extensive multimedia training is available: both workshops and consultations.